 Proxy Re-Encryption provides the ability to transform a ciphertext encrypted under some key to the one under another key.
 This seems interesting.
 But, something seems strange.

 What is the advantage of proxy re-encryption?
-I think there is no potential difference between standard public key encryption scheme and proxy re-encryption.
+I think there is no potential difference between a standard public key encryption scheme and proxy re-encryption.